tusharshahrs/pulumi-home/README.md

 How to setup your **ACCESS TOKEN**  - Only need to do this once, no need to do it for each cloud.
 1. Navigate to **Profile Settings** by selecting your avatar, then [Settings](https://www.pulumi.com/docs/intro/console/accounts/#editing-your-profile).
 1. Click on [Access Tokens](https://www.pulumi.com/docs/intro/console/accounts/#access-tokens) on the left side.
 1. Create a new *AccessToken*.
 Copy the AccessToken to your clipboard to use in the next step.
+Enter your *AccessToken* on the next step after
-1. On your cli: pulumi login *(Enter your *AccessToken*)*
+1. On your cli: pulumi login

 ## AWS